Uniswap/analytics/README.md

 sendAnalyticsEvent(EventName.EXPLORE_BANNER_CLICKED, {})
 ```

-There is also a built in React component that logs an event when it first mounted.
+There is also a built in React component that logs an event when it is first mounted.
 You may use it as a wrapper:
 ```js
 import { Trace, EventName, ModalName } from '@uniswap/analytics'